 A licence holder from a country not recognised as having similar licensing practices to Australia must pass a theory test and a practical driving test.
 A sample of people who have taken a practical driving test will be subject to a further validation assessment with a Government Auditor before a South Australian licence will be issued.

-More detailed information on converting your licence from overseas, including a list of recognised countries, can be found on sa.gov.au
+More detailed information on converting your licence from overseas can be found on sa.gov.au

 Penalties for committing offences

 If you commit a minor offence, you will generally receive an Expiation Notice ('On-the-Spot' fine) from the Police, which must be paid by the date shown on the Notice.
 If you pay by the due date, you will not be required to attend Court.
 If you decide to contest the offence in a Court, you may receive a summons to go to Court where the offence will be heard.
 You may also incur demerit points for some offences.

 Generally, if you commit a serious offence, you will receive a summons to go to Court.
 In this case, you may wish to seek legal advice.
 For many serious offences you may be disqualified from driving and lose your licence or permit (have it suspended or cancelled) .
 See losing your licence or permit for more information.